 Thanks, that's useful feedback.

 The specification of result document handling in fn:transform() was a significant challenge because the WG didn't want to define some half-baked side-effect mechanism; delegating the disposal of secondary result documents to a user-written function was a way of basically offloading the problem onto implementors, who presumably already have their own workarounds for handling calls to external functions with side effects.

-#5 Updated by Johan Gheys 4 months ago
+#5 Updated by Johan Gheys over 1 year ago

 Small additional question: when using the standard XSLT 3.0 fn:transform() function with the additional option source-location provided by Saxon, we notice a different behavior compared to the stylesheet-location option.
 The stylesheet-location option seems to use the standard URIResolver; the source-location option not.
 The documentation doesn't mention any different behavior.
 What are the rules to correctly use the source-location option?

 #6 Updated by Michael Kay over 1 year ago

 There were various paths in which the implementation of the call() method was returning null rather than an EmptySequence, which is incorrect.
 The documentation also needs to be updated to indicate that saxon:transform() can return an empty sequence if the stylesheet generates no principal output.

 #7 Updated by Michael Kay over 1 year ago

 - Category set to Saxon extensions